AhmedBelghiith/BackendCarShareProReview/README.md

 # Create a README.md file
 touch README.md

-# Open the README.md file in your code editor and add content to document your project

 # Create any other necessary files, such as application.properties or application.yml, to configure your application

 # Build and run the Spring Boot application